ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Your tech planning process should save you time in your initial implemen - tation.
 It should also save time in the future by minimizing tech debt and leaving behind documentation that can accelerate future improvements.

- e wrong amount of time to put into planning doesn t meet these goals, either because it's too short and doesn t save you time/produce good doc - umentation, or is so lengthy that it doesn t pay for itself in savings.
+The wrong amount of time to put into planning doesn t meet these goals, either because it's too short and doesn t save you time/produce good doc - umentation, or is so lengthy that it doesn t pay for itself in savings.

  ere is no universal formula for the correct amount of time, but I ll provide a rule of thumb: allocate one day to technical planning for every week of work you estimate the project to take.
 In general, this will lead to between half-day and three-day planning windows.
 If your project requires less than two days of work, it likely needs very minimal planning effort and has low risk.
 Conversely, if you re looking at a project that is expected to take more than three solid weeks of development effort, you may not be able to efficiently plan something that large all at once and should consider break - ing it down.